Atoms meet symbols: Atoms meet symbols: A new -module

 \begin{theorem} Under the assumptions of the previous theorem, let us also fix a genus $\mathsf g\geq 2$ curve $C_0$.
 Then the following expression is a \(\mathbb{Z}/p\)-birational invariant.

 Here $C$ denotes arbitrary curve of genus $\mathsf g$ such that $\operatorname{Jac}(C)$ is isogenous to $\operatorname{Jac}(C_0)$. \end{theorem}

 \

-We can slightly modify the statements of Theorems \ref{thm:invariant} and \ref{thm:invariant-fine} by specifying that the atoms under consideration belong to \(\mathsf{HAtoms}^{\Z/p}_{\dim \leq 1}\), in order to be consistent with our approach to the definition of $\mathcal{B}_3(\mathbb{Z}/p)^{\mathrm{comb}}$.
+We can slightly modify the statements of Theorem \ref{thm:invariant} by specifying that the atoms under consideration belong to \(\mathsf{HAtoms}^{\Z/p}_{\dim \leq 1}\), in order to be consistent with our approach to the definition of $\mathcal{B}_3(\mathbb{Z}/p)^{\mathrm{comb}}$.
 The statement remains true; the change does not affect the proofs.

 \

 \begin{proof}[Proof of Theorem \ref{thm:invariant}] Let

 We prove that \( I(X) \) is preserved under all \( \mathbb{Z}/p \)-equivariant blowups by considering all possible cases for the center of the blowup.